gcallah/BookReviews/atherton.md

 ## Principles objections

+Atherton then proceeds to examine the "Objections" section of the *Principles*.

-One objection to *The Principles* was "whether Berkeley is entitled to endorse the Copernican theory, to which he has made reference in recent replies, if no one has actually perceived the motion of the earth" -- p.
+One important objection to *The Principles* was "whether Berkeley is entitled to endorse the Copernican theory, to which he has made reference in recent replies, if no one has actually perceived the motion of the earth" -- p.
 77